democrats/client_side_validations/README.markdown

 **This version of ClientSideValidations will also copy a patched version of jquery.validate.js to "public/javascript"**

 ### Rails 3
-Add "gem 'client_side_validations" to the Gemfile
+Add "gem 'client_side_validations'" to the Gemfile

 Then run the generator:
    > rails g client_side_validations